 REI Co-op is beloved among outdoor enthusiasts across the country, and for good reason.
 Known for being value-oriented, REI’s in-house selection of tents typically undercuts the competition considerably without sacrificing much in the way of quality or performance.
 Plus, they’re consistently class leaders in livable space.
-Their camping-focused Grand Hut 4 is case in point: the 4P model retails for $299, includes a quality aluminum pole structure and near-vertical walls, and has a generous 75-inch peak height.
+Their camping-focused Skyward 4 is case in point: The 4P model retails for $349, includes a quality aluminum pole structure and near-vertical walls, and has a generous 78-inch peak height.
 Additionally, you get organization features like a large vestibule and pockets along the interior, along with loops for attaching lights and other gear.
 On the backpacking side, their legendary Half Dome is a consistent favorite thanks to its roomy interior, overall ease of use, and very competitive price tag.

 Despite generally being heavier than the competition, REI has made a recent shift toward creating lighter and more premium designs, including the trekking pole-supported Flash Air (2 lbs.
 8 oz. for the 2P) and latest Half Dome SL+ (4 lbs.
-13.5 oz. for the 2P).
-But their camping and budget models remain the cornerstone of their lineup, including the sturdy Base Camp, massive Kingdom (see our in-depth review), and Passage series that’s a great entry-level option for new backpackers.
-And a final bonus to shopping at REI is their excellent warranty and co-op membership ($20 to become a member), which includes benefits like yearly dividends on purchases and additional coupons throughout the year.
+11.5 oz. for the 2P).
+But their camping and budget models remain the cornerstone of their lineup, including the sturdy Base Camp, massive Wonderland, and Passage series that’s a great entry-level option for new backpackers.
+And a final bonus to shopping at REI is their excellent warranty and co-op membership ($30 to become a lifetime member), which includes benefits like yearly dividends on purchases and additional coupons throughout the year.